-I had a holiday spare in December, having saved one up in case the girls had a teachers strike or an illness but none materialized, so I decided December 6th was late enough in the year to risk it.
+I had a holiday spare in December, having saved one up.
+Sometime school is shut or one of the kids is ill.
+Nothing bad had materialized so I decided December 6th was late enough in the year to risk it.
 In fact, this was the second day in a row that I’d taken as holiday to go caching.
 On the previous day I’d had a fairly disastrous day at the Ashridge Estate and then in Milton Keynes, during which I’d found only 10 caches in about 5 hours and eventually gave up in despair.

 I had been thinking for a couple of days about how much of the MK Boundary Walk geocaches I could get done in a single day at this time of the year, and I reckoned I could make it from the woods above Bow Brickhill all the way round to Newton Longville, passing through Great Brickhill.
-This gave me about 40 caches to go at – the “higher” end of the MKBW Orange Section and the whole of the MKBW Red Section.
+This gave me about 40 caches to go at.
+They were from the “higher” end of the MKBW Orange Section and the whole of the MKBW Red Section.
 It looked like around 9-10 miles, so should be achievable in around 5 hours.

 I parked my car up in Newton Longville (with a spare pair of shoes) and then Kas picked me up and drove me up to the top of the hill above Bow Brickhill to the point where the road intersects the Greensand Ridge bridleway/path, just around the back of the Woburn Golf Courses.

-Once you pass through the golf course you are going quite sharply downhill towards the A5 – you come out onto a small road and then cut back again across a couple more fields, which proved to be extremely muddy despite the freezing temperatures.
+Once you pass through the golf course you are going quite sharply downhill towards the A5.
+The paths comes out onto a small road and then cuts back again across a couple more fields.
+These proved to be extremely muddy despite the freezing temperatures.

 At Great Brickhill there was another multi and trad and then I descended further down into the valley of the Ouzel.
 Once away from the village the section took the road here.
 At the crossing of the Ouzel I had a DNF as a result of recent floods, which had totally removed the initial cache.
 The replacement for this one was set at a much greater height in an attempt to avoid future flooding issues.
 The water was still really high.